accidentalrebel/accidentalrebel.com/content/cyber-corp-case-2-writeup-part-1.md

 Category: threat-hunting
 Image: cyber-corp-case-2-writeup-01.png

 The [second case of the CyberCorp challenge](https://cyberdefenders.org/labs/75) on [CyberDefenders.org](https://cyberdefenders.org/) is all about threat hunting.
-Created by [@BlackMatter23](https://twitter.com/BlackMatter23) and his team, this challenge is based on a real-world attack so it is perfect for gaining practical experience on threat hunting.
+Created by [@BlackMatter23](https://twitter.com/BlackMatter23) and his team, this challenge is based on a real-world attack so it is perfect for gaining practical experience in threat hunting.

 This writeup is part one out of multiple parts as I will be detailing my thought process and the steps I took for each question.

+Edit: [Part 2](cyber-corp-case-2-writeup-part-2) and [Part 3](cyber-corp-case-2-writeup-part-3) is now out.

 ## Understanding WMI Persistence

-> Quesiton 1.
+> Question 1.
 The Threat Hunting process usually starts with the analyst making a hypothesis about a possible compromise vector or techniques used by an attacker.
 In this scenario, your initial hypothesis is as follows: "The attacker used the WMI subscription mechanism to obtain persistence within the infrastructure".
 Verify this hypothesis and find the name of the WMI Event Consumer used by the attacker to maintain his foothold.

 So the question tells us that the attacker used WMI subscription to gain persistence in our network.

 The very first thing I did was to check the Mitre ATT&CK wiki for information about this attack.
 My search led me to the "[Event Triggered Execution: Windows Management Instrumentation Event Subscription](https://attack.mitre.org/techniques/T1546/003/)" with technique ID `T1546.003`.
-And, of course, I fired up [my vATT&CK tool](https://github.com/accidentalrebel/vATTACK) to better visualize the technique and it's related information.
+And, of course, I fired up [my vATT&CK tool](https://github.com/accidentalrebel/vATTACK) to better visualize the technique and its related information.

 ![cyber-corp-case-2-writeup-01]({attach}/images/cyber-corp-case-2-writeup-01.png)